Mexico–United States border wall: Effectiveness

 We have gone above and beyond what was requested by the very Republicans who said they supported broader reform as long as we got serious about enforcement.
 All the stuff they asked for, we've done.
 But ...
 I suspect there are still going to be some who are trying to move the goal posts on us one more time.
 They'll want a higher fence.
 Maybe they'll need a moat.
 Maybe they want alligators in the moat.
 They'll never be satisfied.
 And I understand that.
 That's politics.)
 The U.S. Customs and Border Protection agency has frequently called for more physical barriers, citing their efficacy.
-"I started in the San Diego sector in 1992 and it didn't matter how many agents we lined up," said Chief Patrol Agent Rodney Scott.
+"I started in the San Diego sector in 1992, and it didn't matter how many agents we lined up," said Chief Patrol Agent Rodney Scott.
 "We could not make a measurable impact on the flow [of undocumented immigrants] across the border.
 It wasn't until we installed barriers along the border that gave us the upper hand that we started to get control."
 Carla Provost, the chief of U.S. border patrol, stated "We already have many miles, over 600 mile of barrier along the border.
 I have been in locations where there was no barrier, and then I was there when we put it up.
 It certainly helps.
-It's not a be all end all.
+It's not a be-all end-all.
 It's a part of a system.
 We need the technology, we need that infrastructure."

 Over the wall's first three years, Mexican smugglers sawed through the wall multiple times per day, usually with ordinary power tools, according to maintenance records from U.S. Customs and Border Protection.
-The Washington Post reported "891 breaches during fiscal 2019, 906 during fiscal 2020 and 1,475 during fiscal 2021."
+The Washington Post reported "891 breaches during fiscal 2019, 906 during fiscal 2020, and 1,475 during fiscal 2021."
 The government patched these holes, spending approximately $800 per incident and often leaving visible evidence of the repair.
 One early report of this damage was in November 2019.
 People were sawing through steel bollards in areas where sensors to detect such breaches had not yet been installed.
 Though Trump claimed it was "very easily fixed" by "put[ting] the chunk back in", border agents argued that smugglers tend to return to previously sawed wall because the bollards are weakened.

-In January 2020, a few wall panels under construction in Calexico, California, were blown over by strong Santa Ana winds before the poured concrete foundations cured.
-There was no other property damage or injuries as a result of the incident.

 In October 2020, the DHS published data indicating that the new border barrier has been effective at reducing the number of illegal border entries.
 The barrier also reduced ongoing manpower costs in at least one area in which it had been built.